Looking to sell or purchase a vehicle, RV, boat, or any asset in Alberta? Don’t finalize the transaction without a Bill of Sale!

 If you’re planning to buy or sell any property or vehicle in Alberta, it’s crucial to understand the ins and outs of a bill of sale to ensure a successful transaction.

-Here, I will discuss six crucial points of consideration when completing a bill of sale to make it a legally binding transaction in Alberta.
+Here, I will discuss seven crucial points of consideration when completing a bill of sale to make it a legally binding transaction in Alberta.

 1. A Bill of Sale in Alberta is Different From a Receipt